Alexis-Georganopoulos/Python-Compiler/README.md

 The Thymio compiler also supports various programming languages, including Python, Blockly, and Aseba.
 The input code is first translated into an intermediate representation, which is then transformed into the low-level code by the code generator.

 Overall, the Thymio compiler is an essential tool for developing software for the Thymio robot, allowing programmers to write high-level code in their preferred language and then translate it into low-level code that can be executed on the robot.

+## Running the code
+After downloading the repo, go into the [source](/source/) folder, and put your code into the [test_file.py](source/test_file.py) file.
+There are already many commented examples demonstrating acceptable python code.
+Then, simply run the [compiler.py](source/compiler.py) script, and it outputs the bytecode into the terminal.<br>
+For full details about the compilers abilities, please read the [documentation](documentation.pdf)